How to Get Rid of Roof Moss

 Rich Hudson recommends attaching a zinc strip or copper wire to the apex of your roof or just below the ridge.
 When the strip or wire gets wet in the rain, it creates an alkaline liquid which will the moss and prevents regrowth.

 High-pressure washing is fairly contentious in moss removal circles.
 Some argue that it does more harm than good, while others argue that when used correctly it is the most effective treatment.
-Curt Johnson believes that it is the best method for clay, concrete tiles, slates, asbestos and metal roofing sheets but emphasises that it is not good for shingles or flat garage roofs.
+Professionals believe that it is the best method for clay, concrete tiles, slates, asbestos and metal roofing sheets but emphasises that it is not good for shingles or flat garage roofs.

 Don’t just clean the bits of roof with visible moss and algae.
 Curt Johnson says that moss is invisible to the naked eye when it first starts developing, but the potential for a problem is still there.
 Once it becomes visible damage has already been done.